kwaroran/character-card-spec-v3/SPEC_V3.md

 ## PNG/APNG

 CharacterCardV3 objects could be embedded in PNG or APNG files.
 The CharacterCardV3 object *MUST* be embedded in the PNG or APNG file as a tEXt chunk.
-The tEXt chunk *MUST* be named `ccv3` and the value of the tEXt chunk *MUST* be the JSON string of the CharacterCardV3 object. the JSON string *MUST* escape unicode characters (like `\uXXXX`), to adhere to the PNG specification.
+The tEXt chunk *MUST* be named `ccv3` and the value of the tEXt chunk *MUST* be the JSON string of the CharacterCardV3 object, with utf-8 -> base64 encoding.

 Application *MAY* backfill Character Card V2 objects from the PNG/APNG files in `chara` chunk. however, Application backfilling Character Card V2 objects from the PNG/APNG files *SHOULD* add a warning to the user that it is backfilled on `creator_notes` field in the TavernCardV2 object. like: `This character card is Character Card V3, but it is loaded as a Character Card V2.
 Please use a Character Card V3 compatible application to use this character card properly.` unless its exported only for Character Card V2, not for Character Card V3.
 The backfilled `chara` chunk *SHOULD* be trimmed on import.